Andre Ellington: Professional career

+Pre-draft

 Ellington ran a 4.61 40-yard dash at the NFL Scouting Combine, considerably slower than many anticipated, as he had multiple runs of over twenty yards during his final year at Clemson.

 Arizona Cardinals

-2013 season

 After being projected as a second or third round pick, he slid to the third day of the draft.
-He was selected in the sixth round of the 2013 NFL Draft with the 187th overall pick by the Arizona Cardinals.
+He was selected in the sixth round of the 2013 NFL draft with the 187th overall pick by the Arizona Cardinals.
 He scored his first career touchdown on a pass reception from Carson Palmer in Week 2 of the 2013 season against the Detroit Lions.
 In Week 8 of the 2013 season, Ellington rushed for 154 yards against the Atlanta Falcons, the highest rushing total of the week.
 He finished his rookie season with 652 rushing yards on 118 attempts (5.5 avg) and three touchdowns, and also caught 39 passes for 371 yards and a touchdown.

-2014 season

-Ellington was placed on season ending injured reserve after Week 14, having injured his hip.
-2014 was a very underwhelming sophomore season for Ellington, recording 660 rushing yards and three rushing touchdowns while averaging only 3.3 yards per carry.
+Ellington was placed on season ending injured reserve after Week 14 of 2014, having injured his hip.
+He recorded 201 carries for 660 rushing yards and three rushing touchdowns while averaging only 3.3 yards per carry.
+In addition, he had 46 receptions for 395 receiving yards and two receiving touchdowns.

-2015 season

-After the additions of running backs Chris Johnson and David Johnson, Ellington's role in the Arizona offense was severely reduced.
+After the additions of running backs Chris Johnson and David Johnson, Ellington's role in the Arizona offense was severely reduced in 2015.
 He did make good use of his time on the field by recording 289 rushing yards and three touchdowns on 45 carries to average an astonishing 6.4 yards per carry.
 In Week 10 against the Seattle Seahawks, Ellington rushed for the 48-yard game-winning touchdown.

-2016 season
+Overall, in the 2015 season, Ellington finished with 45 carries for 289 rushing yards and three rushing touchdowns to go along with 15 receptions for 148 receiving yards in ten games.

 In 2016, Ellington was the Cardinals third running back behind David Johnson and Chris Johnson to start the season.
-He was then moved up to the number two back after Chris Johnson suffered a season-ending groin injury in Week 4.
+He was moved up to the number two back after Chris Johnson suffered a season-ending groin injury in Week 4.
 Ellington ended the 2016 season playing in all 16 games rushing for 96 yards and recording 12 catches for 85 yards.

-2017 season

 On March 13, 2017, Ellington signed a one-year contract extension with the Cardinals.
 On March 29, 2017, Cardinals head coach Bruce Arians announced that Ellington would be changing his position to wide receiver for the 2017 season.

 On November 20, 2017, Ellington was waived by the Cardinals.